Jason Newsted: Echobrain and departure from Metallica

 Hetfield once revealed that the initial writing sessions without Newsted were unsatisfying and that "the music was not all it could have been."
 He also admitted in October 2022 that the song "All Within My Hands" was about Newsted's departure, stating that he used it as a means of documenting his internal problems, talking about how "love is control" in the lyrics and crushing everything in his hands to mold Newsted into doing what he was told.

 After releasing three studio albums, Newsted left Echobrain in 2004 and the group disbanded a year later.

 Papa Wheelie

 In 1997, Newsted formed Papa Wheelie at his home studio The Chophouse.
 In 2001, the band consisted of Joe "Joefus" Ledesma and Steven Wiig and recorded the album "Unipsycho" in Walnut Creek, CA. In 2002, Papa Wheelie recorded "Live Lycanthropy" at The Plant in Sausalito, California.
 After a hiatus, they reconvened to play a series of live shows in late 2011 in the San Francisco Bay Area performing with Anvil and Kyuss Lives.
-The band recorded a third album in 2011 which included two cover songs by Motorhead and Van Halen.
+The band recorded a third album in 2011 which included two cover songs by Motörhead and Van Halen.
 The album is yet to be released.